 Thumb Arthritis

 Thumb arthritis is a degenerative condition that can cause chronic discomfort and a limited range of motion in your hands.
+Dr. Gregg A. Vagner offers both conservative and surgical thumb arthritis treatment to improve dexterity and reduce your discomfort.
+When should you pursue treatment for thumb arthritis at his practice serving Austin and Cedar Park, TX?

 Most Common Symptoms of Thumb Arthritis